Teach-In (band): 1975: Ding-a-dong / Goodbye Love

+1976–1979: Upside Down / Dear John

+"Rose Valley", released in February 1976, reached just the top 20.
+Tensions due to the busy concert scheme made Getty Kaspers leave the band, after which she pursued a solo career.
+Also John Gaasbeek and Ard Weeink quit.
+Hans Nijland (bass, in 1977 replaced by Nick de Vos), Betty Vermeulen (vocals), Marianne Wolsink (vocals, ex-Head) were included as new members.
+The group's next single "Upside Down" reached number 2 in the Netherlands.

 In 1978 the Disco rage nearly destroyed Teach-In's popularity.
 A new look and sound had to be adopted and "Dear John" became a top 10 hit in October.
+John in this song is John Travolta, who they ask to teach them to dance.
 In 1979 a theme song for a Dutch TV charity show supporting Greenpeace hit the top 10.

+In June 1979, two ex-members of Teach-In, Getty and John Gaasbeek, joined by Wilma van Diepen, formed the Balloon trio.
+Later on, Getty tried a new solo career, recording a couple of discs including the Getty Album.
+The Getty Album features De eerste liefde is een feest with lyrics in Dutch, originally När du tar mig i din famn/The Queen of Hearts by Agnetha Fältskog in Swedish and English.
+Getty's vocals can also be heard on Rick van der Linden's Cum Laude album and on recordings made by Radio Veronica.

+1980–2021: Disbandonment and reunifications

-1980's single "Regrets" proved to be the group's swan song as the group disbanded soon after.
+1980's single "Regrets" proved to be the Teach-In's swan song as the group disbanded soon after.

 In 1997, news came that the original line up (with Getty Kaspers) had re-recorded some of their old hits and had plans to tour again.

-In June 1979, two ex-members of the group, Getty and John Gaasbeek, joined by Wilma van Diepen, formed the Balloon trio.
-Later on, Getty tried a new solo career, recording a couple of discs including the Getty Album (features De Eerste Liefde is Een Feest with lyrics in Dutch, originally När du tar mig i din famn/The Queen of Hearts by Agnetha Fältskog in Swedish and English).
-Her vocals can also be heard on Rick van der Linden's Cum Laude album and on recordings made by Radio Veronica.

-The band reunited to sing "Ding-a-Dong" at a show in Maastricht on 31 August 2007.
+Teach-In reunited to sing "Ding-a-Dong" at a show in Maastricht on 31 August 2007.

 The band reunited to perform at the final of the Eurovision Song Contest 2021 as an interval act.